andresja75/webserv/README.md

     - allow_method: methods allows in the location
     - directory_listing: 'true' or 'on' to activate the listing of a directory requested
     - cgi: extension of files to execute the cgi
+    - max_body_size: maximum size of body of request